CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 #### Energy consumptions

-> [!Note] Although trained models are often published publicly for consumption most of the providers do not currently disclose the costs of training their models.
-This section describes how providers could do so at different stages of the model's lifecycle in order to address potential governmental regulations and requirements.
-This information may include disclosure CO2 emission costs and CO2 offsets (credits).
+This section describes how model providers can publish the energy costs incurred during different stages of the model's lifecycle in order to address potential governmental regulations and requirements.
+This information includes the energy sources (i.e., for the datacenters) as well as disclosure of CO2 emission cost equivalents and CO2 offsets (credits).

+The intent is for CycloneDX to be able to support the general requirements referenced by the [EU’s AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng) which refers to ‘environmental protection’ in its subject matter.

+Summary of EU AI Act Environmental Disclosure Rules for GPAI Models:

+* **Requirement**: Providers of General-Purpose AI (GPAI) models must disclose the known or estimated energy consumption used during their model's development.
+  * *This information is provided only upon request to the EU's AI Office and national competent authorities.*
+* **Reference**: These requirements are outlined in [Article 53](https://artificialintelligenceact.eu/article/53/) and [Annex XI](https://artificialintelligenceact.eu/annex/11/) of the [EU AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng).
+* **Exemption**: Models released under a free and open-source license are exempt from this disclosure obligation.

+> [!Note] Since most trained models are published under some form of open license, most providers do not currently disclose the costs of training their models.

 ##### Activity